yehiel9523/shabbatPackage/README.md

 shabbatChacke(true)
 ```

-Also in the the times of Shabbat are by "Jerusalem' time , but you can change it by the second argument like that
+Also in the the default times of Shabbat are by "Jerusalem' time , but you can change it by the second argument like that

 ```
 shabbatChacke(false,'New York')